tomahawk-jupiter/my-code-journey/posts/code-example.md

 description: "This is an example blog post, it includes some code examples."
 ---

 This example is to try out how code is displayed.
 How to get syntax highlighting working.
+Example [of a link](#h2-header) links to header below.
+And an external [NextJS](https://nextjs.org/) link.

 This is an inline code example: <code class="inline-code">let word = "hello";</code>.
+It uses html code tags with the class **inline-code**.

+## H2 Header

+Another inline code `$ yarn dev` example.
+This one uses single backticks, markdown style.

 ```javascript
 // hello.js